 On 24 October 2012, RTÉ and TG4 launched a new multiplex (RNI_1) in Northern Ireland broadcasting RTÉ One, RTÉ Two and TG4 on Freeview from transmission sites at Brougher Mountain, Carnmoney Hill and Black Mountain to 90% of the population.
 More information.

-A local TV multiplex was launched on 26 November 2013 and has rolled out to 27 sites around the UK.
-Further sites are expected to launch in 2016/17.
+A local TV multiplex was launched on 26 November 2013 and has rolled out to 42 transmitter sites around the UK.
 The multiplex is operated by Comux.
 More information.